JaminMartin/pyet-mc/README.md

 ```
 Are you sure you want to delete all the cache files?
 [Y/N]?
 ```
-You can also specify a file of a given simulation configuration as was done above.
-In the event you may have made a mistake and forgot to change a .cif file etc. Happens to the best of us...
+You can also specify a file of a given simulation configuration, as was done above.
+In the event, you may have made a mistake and forgot to change a .cif file etc. It happens to the best of us...

-If you are wanting to know the status of your cache, you can also use cache list to get the details including file names and size.
+If you are wanting to know the status of your cache, you can also use the cache list to get the details including file names and size.
 Like cache_clear(), a simple command is all you need!

 ```python
 hf.cache_list()